 Activity costs by country

 During our 11 months away we indulged in many tours, events, museums, treks and other activities.
-Here’s how the costs for this compared by country:
+Here’s how our activity costs compared by country:

 The countries at the top of this list tended to involve activities with a high single outlay.
 Peru is sixth rather than first in this chart if we disregard the Inca Trail.
-Indonesia, Thailand and the Philippines would appear much lower down without our scuba diving packages.
+Indonesia, Thailand and the Philippines are so high up because of our scuba diving experiences.